SiyanWen/python_text_game/README.md

 # estimate of time I costed
 two days
 # bugs and issues
-1. Because I cannot split command by one or more spacees, I failed to get the verbs and objects of input command at first place.
+1. Because I cannot split command by one or more spaces, I failed to get the verbs and objects of input command at first place.

 # resolved issue